 Make sure to include your dealership name and the suburb in key heading tags and image tags.

 These are the titles and descriptions Google displays in search results.

 If a buyer searches “Mazda dealers Melbourne” and you have those terms in your title, those words will be highlighted and increase your chances of people clicking.

-That’s not good for Google and it’s certainly not good for your business.
-Make sure your website is FAST!
+Well, Google knows that a slow website delivers a lousy user experience and that’s not good for Google, and it’s certainly not good for your business.
+Make sure your site is FAST!

 SearchEngineLand reported that Google recently stated “local searches on mobile devices are growing 50 percent faster than mobile searches overall.”

-Mobile is also an official factor in Google’s algorithms and important to your website’s vitality.
+Mobile is also an official factor in Google’s algorithms and essential to your website’s vitality.

 If you don’t have a mobile-friendly site, you won’t perform as well as your competitors in mobile search (all other things being equal).